juliaguida/oystercard/apprenticeship_module_outlines.md

 Stretch:
 * Test classes in isolation using mocking and dependency injection
-* Apply some basic OOP principles in tightly focussed exercises
+* Apply some basic OOP principles in tightly focused exercises

 #### Read and discuss the relevant course goals